Iron Mountain Hot Springs is closed for maintenance October 3-5. |

-Inspired by the most famous hot springs on the planet, this adult-only area offers 10 World Experience pools, two freshwater pools with waterfalls and a cold plunge pool.
-Experience a global rejuvenation getaway featuring mineral water formulas from around the world.
-Upgrading to WorldSprings, our adults-only area, gives you access to 13 more unique pools and to all 32 pools across our entire site that’s situated alongside the beautiful Colorado River.
+Inspired by the most famous hot springs on the planet, this adults-only area offers 11 inspired pools, 1 freshwater pool with waterfalls, 1 inspired pool by The Dead Sea with waterfalls, and a cold plunge pool.
+Experience a global rejuvenation getaway featuring mineral water formulas from around the world, like the Blue Lagoon.
+Upgrading to WorldSprings at Iron Mountain Hot Springs, our adults-only area, gives you access to 13 more unique pools and to all 32 pools across our entire site, situated alongside the beautiful Colorado River.
 Guests must be 21 and over to enter.

 The tradition of cold plunging dates back centuries to the ancient Egyptians.
-Today, people all over the world use it for therapeutic and recovery purposes.
+Today, people all over the world use it for therapeutic purposes.
 Always consult with your doctor to determine if cold plunging is safe for you.

 This mineral pool is inspired by the geothermal waters of Iceland’s Blue Lagoon.

-Known for its stunning, milky blue color, the Blue Lagoon hot springs are rich in Silica, Potassium, and Boron minerals.
+Known for its stunning, milky blue color, the Blue Lagoon hot springs are rich in silica, potassium, and boron minerals.
 When combined in geothermal waters, research has shown these minerals promote anti-aging.
 In Iceland, the hot springs originally gained notoriety when a local woman bathed there in hopes of decreasing her psoriasis symptoms and experienced dramatic improvement.

 This mineral pool is inspired by the Vichy Waters in France.